 Why the difference?
 Essentially, Christianity focuses on the physical while Judaism focuses on the metaphysical.

-Christian Traditions of Eve
+Christian Traditions of Adam and Eve

 Historically, Christianity has taught that Adam and Eve were real people.
 In 1950 Pope Pius XII reiterated this belief and boldly stated: “the sources of revealed truth” support the doctrine of “original sin” which began in the garden of Eden “from a sin actually committed by an individual Adam”.